 Other academic activities

-Co-ordinator of Department of Humanities reciprocal student exchanges with the United States and Erasmus exchanges with the Netherlands and Sweden.
+Co-ordinator of Department of Humanities reciprocal student exchanges with the United States and Canada.

 Co-ordinate Humanities student exchanges to the United States as part of the International Student Exchange Program (ISEP)

-Manage study link/scholarship scheme with the Roosevelt Study Center in the Netherlands
+Manage study link/scholarship scheme with the Roosevelt Institute for American Studies (RIAS) in the Netherlands